tillitis/dev-tillitis/hugo/content/intro/_index.md

-All of the TKey software, firmware, FPGA Verilog source code, schematics and PCB design files are released under open source/hardware licenses like all trustworthy security software and hardware should be.
+All of the TKey software, firmware, FPGA Verilog source code, schematics and PCB design files are released under open source/hardware licenses, like all trustworthy security software and hardware should be.
 This in itself makes it different, as other security tokens use at least some closed source hardware for security-critical operations.